We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 Colonoscopies

 If you’re a smoker or have chronic obstructive pulmonary disorder (COPD), your provider might recommend LDCT.
-LDCT uses low-doses of radiation to take detailed images of your lungs.
-Your provider looks at the pictures to detect abnormalities, such as tumors or scarring.
+LDCT uses low doses of radiation to take detailed images of your lungs.
+Your provider looks at the pictures to detect abnormalities like tumors or scarring.